got5/tapestry5-highcharts/README.md

-HighCharts Component Library for Tapestry5
+#HighCharts Component Library for Tapestry5

+## Changelog
+* 1.3.0 : for Tapestry 5.3.8 Tapestry5-jQuery 3.3.9

 ## Features
 This module provides HighCharts Components integration for Tapestry.